What Students Need to Know About COVID-19

 Many college-bound students are choosing to take a gap year instead of attending classes forced online by COVID-19.
-According to the Boston Globe, 20% of first-year students at Harvard College, 8% of first-year students at MIT, and 10% of students at Bates College are deferring this year.
+According to the Boston Globe, 20% of first-year students at Harvard College, 8% of first-year students at MIT, and 10% of students at Bates College deferred admission for the 2020-21 academic year.

 A gap year comes with both pros and cons.
 Students typically use gap years to volunteer, gain work experience, or travel.
 But these aren't normal times, and gap year opportunities are limited due to COVID-19.
 Travel restrictions and stay-at-home orders may sway students away from deferring.